getsentry/sentry-cocoa/docs/index.rst

       end
     end

-To integrate SentrySwift into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate Sentry into your Xcode project using Carthage, specify it in your `Cartfile`:

 .. sourcecode:: ruby